|

 Prepare a list of questions prior to the interview,

-contemplate possible follow-up questions based on the expected
+contemplate possible follow-up questions based on the

-that are accessible during the interview and will help you
+the questions that are accessible during the interview

-direct the conversation.
+and will help you direct the conversation.

 2. Research Interview Subject